Moonshine by country: Colombia

 In Colombia moonshine is called "Tapetusa" or "Chirrinchi" and is illegal.
 However, it is quite popular in some regions and has been traditional for hundreds of years.
 The cost of tapetusa is a fraction of the heavily taxed legal alcoholic beverages.
-The aborigines used to make their own version of alcoholic drink called "Chicha" before the arrival of Europeans.
+The Indigenous peoples used to make their own version of alcoholic drink called "Chicha" before the arrival of Europeans.
 Chicha is usually made of corn, which is chewed and spat in an earthen container that was then buried for some time (weeks).
 The latter is a special kind of alcoholic beverage, and similar to that made by Chilean Indians (Mapuches), but in Chile a legal version of Chicha, made of fermented apples, is sold in September.
 In the Caribbean coast there is a moonshine called "Cococho", an Aguardiente infamous for the number of blindness cases due to the addition of methanol.

 On the Caribbean coast of Colombia, the Wayuu tribe produces chirrinche for local consumption and trade with tourists.
 Chirrinche is very strong, and often produces a severe hangover.